networknt/react-schema-form/README.md

 [React](http://facebook.github.io/react/) forms based on json schema for form generation and validation.
 This is a port of the [angular schema form](https://github.com/Textalk/angular-schema-form) project using
 [material-ui](http://www.material-ui.com/) for underline components.

-Some of the component (like array and section) are still working in progress.
+Some of the components (like array and section) are still work in progresses.

 # [Live demo](http://networknt.github.io/react-schema-form/)